 This course prepares students for advanced-level courses offered by the Spanish Department.
 Three hours per week with the lecturer.
 Limited to 15 students per section.
 This course may be counted toward the Spanish Major.
 The class will be conducted entirely in Spanish.

-Requisite: SPAN 130 or Spanish Placement Exam.
-Fall semester.
-Lecturer Granda.2018-19: Offered in Fall 2018
+Requisite: SPAN 202 or Spanish Placement Exam.
+Omitted 2019-2020.
+Lecturer Granda.2019-20: Not offered

 The Camino de Santiago, or the Way of St. James, is a pilgrimage to the Cathedral of Santiago de Compostela in Galicia, Spain.
 This interdisciplinary course will explore the origins of the Camino de Santiago through the Middle Ages, and its recent transformation into a cultural phenomenon.
 It will be divided into several units that focus on art and architecture, religion, gastronomy, music, history, literature, philosophy, pop culture, and tourism.
 Major cities along the camino francés will act as cultural “stops” to complement these topics.
 Primary sources will include historical documents, excerpts from medieval literary texts, poetry, and contemporary travel narratives.
 Secondary critical readings, films, music, maps, and interviews with pilgrim-scholars will supplement primary sources.
 Other significant pilgrimage traditions beyond Spain will also be considered.
 The course will culminate in a one-day hike on a local trail.
 Evaluation will be based on student discussion, research writing, and oral presentations.
 Although readings and films will be in both English and Spanish the course will be conducted in Spanish.

-This course provides an introduction to the diverse literatures and cultures of the Spanish-speaking world over the course of six centuries, from the Middle Ages to the twentieth century.
+(Offered as SPAN 301 and LLAS 301) This course provides an introduction to the diverse literatures and cultures of the Spanish-speaking world over the course of six centuries, from the Middle Ages to the twentieth century.
 Students will learn the tools, language, and critical vocabulary for advanced work reading the canon of Hispanic literatures from Spain, Latin America and the Caribbean Basin, identifying aesthetic trends, historical periods and diverse genres such as poetry, narrative, theater and film.
 The syllabus will include a wide variety of authors of different national, political, and artistic persuasions and an array of linguistic styles.
 Conducted in Spanish.

-Requisite: SPAN-199 or consent of the instructor.
-Advanced knowledge of the Spanish language and proficiency in listening, speaking, reading, and writing in Spanish are required.
+Proficiency in listening, speaking, reading, and writing in Spanish are required.
 Limited to 15 students per section.

 Fall semester: Professor Schroeder Rodríguez.
-Spring semester: Professor Brenneis.2018-19: Offered in Fall 2018 and Spring 2019
+Spring semester: Professor Infante.2019-20: Offered in Fall 2019 and Spring 2020

 This course will explore the art of storytelling through the genre of the short story in Spain and Latin America.
 After a brief introduction to short fiction in medieval and early modern Spain, we will focus principally on the development of the short story from the nineteenth century to the present.
 Works studied may include short stories by authors such as Pardo Bazán, Valle Inclán, Matute, Gaite, Palma, Borges, Rulfo, Cortázar, Quiroga, and Valenzuela.
 Films and other visual materials will supplement the literary texts.
 Some of the themes examined throughout the course will include gender relations, love, power, justice, political resistance, the fantastic, and popular culture.
 Conducted in Spanish.